 Here are the steps I usually take when tracking down full-text articles.

-First, I like to perform these steps with VPN running in the background if off campus, for Google or Google Scholar in particular;
+First, I like to perform these steps with VPN running in the background if off campus, for Google or Google Scholar in particular (please note that this option was not available in the early stages of the closure due to the pandemic but should be working again; VPN may not be a viable option behind hospital firewalls though).

 Given I use EndNote to collect my references (or other citation management software, if the option is available):